+AED, antiepileptic drug; DG, deoxy-d-glucose; ICE, interleukin converting enzyme; mTOR, mammalian target of rapamycin; PCDH, protocadherin.

 The rationale for the development of VX-765 was based on the increasing awareness of the role of inflammatory signaling in a variety of neurological disorders and the finding that inhibition of interleukin converting enzyme (ICE), also known as caspase-1, by VX-765 was beneficial in several mouse models of epilepsy, including mice that displayed drug-resistant chronic epileptic activity (31,32).
-However, the Phase II trial of VX-765 showed very lackluster effect in humans (29), and the company, Vertex Pharmaceuticals, has stopped further testing; and the compound is no longer covered in the most recent Eilat conference on AEDs under development (1).
-Likewise, the rationale for a human trial for bumetanide was the knowledge of the developmental switch in Cl- transporters and the likelihood that in the immature brain blockade of the neonatal transporter NKCC1 might improve responsiveness to phenobarbital, supported by experiments on hippocampal slices (33).
-One successful result in a case report (34) was clearly insufficient to prognosticate success in a larger clinical trial.
-TOne wonders if more studies in live animal seizure models (in vivo) employing different species and seizure models might have improved the predictive ability for a successful translation.
-Just as likely is the possibility that NKCC1 is a relevant target, but that bumetanide may not be the best agent to leverage that mechanism given its poor CNS penetration and its other liabilities for toxicity.
+However, the Phase II trial of VX-765 showed a very mediocre effect in humans (29), based on which the company, Vertex Pharmaceuticals, stopped further testing and the compound is no longer covered in the most recent Eilat conference on AEDs under development (1).
+Likewise, the rationale for a human trial for bumetanide was the knowledge of the developmental switch in Cl- transporters and the likelihood that in the immature brain blockade of the neonatal transporter NKCC1 might improve responsiveness to phenobarbital, as supported by experiments on hippocampal slices (33).
+One successful result in a case report (34) is clearly insufficient to prognosticate success in a larger clinical trial.
+The authors suggest that more studies in live animal seizure models (in vivo) employing different species and seizure models may improve the predictive ability for a successful translation.
+Just as likely is the possibility that NKCC1 is a relevant target, but that bumetanide may not be the best agent to leverage the mechanism given its poor central nervous system (CNS) penetration and its other liabilities for toxicity.

-The role played by gain-of-function mutations in the gene coding for KCNT1 (Slack) channels in highly refractory forms of seizures such as malignant migrating partial seizures of infancy (MMPSI) and some forms of autosomal dominant nocturnal frontal lobe epilepsy (ADNFE) are described in some detail in the first section of this book in Chapter 3.
-Much excitement was generated by the observation from Steven Petrous group that the gain-of-function could be blocked by quinidine when studied in the in vitro expression system employing Xenopus oocytes (35).
+The role played by gain-of-function mutations in the gene coding for KCNT1 (Slack) channels in highly refractory forms of seizures such as malignant migrating partial seizures of infancy (MMPSI) and some forms of autosomal dominant nocturnal frontal lobe epilepsy (ADNFLE) is described in some detail in Chapter 3.
+Much excitement was generated by the observation from Steven Petrous group that the gain of function could be blocked by quinidine when studied in the in vitro expression system employing Xenopus oocytes (35).
 Because quinidine is an already available drug, trials with individual cases was not difficult.
 However, differing results have been reported by two groups of investigators in different patients possessing the same heterozygous R428Q gain-of-function mutation presenting with MMPSI (36, 37).
-The successful case may have benefited from earlier institution of therapy at 3 years (36) compared to the patient who received treatment with quinidine at 5 years of age (37).
-However, since both patients began exhibiting severe seizures in the first few weeks of life, it is more likely that differences in genetic background played a greater role.
-Mikati and colleagues reported successful treatment of a case of KCNT1 encephalopathy presenting as MMPSI, but not the other presenting with ADNFE (38).
-These results, while supportive of the concept of precision medicine, also caution that translation is quite complicated.
+The successful case may have benefited from earlier institution of therapy at 3 years (36) compared with the patient who received treatment with quinidine at 5 years of age (37).
+However, as both patients began exhibiting severe seizures in the first few weeks of life, it is more likely that differences in genetic background played a greater role.
+Mikati et al reported successful treatment of a case of KCNT1 encephalopathy presenting as MMPSI, but not the other case presenting with ADNFLE (38).
+Although these results support the concept of precision medicine, they also indicate that translation is quite complicated.